narojkumar99/ShoppingCart-Android/README.md

 # ShoppingCart-Android
-A Shopping Cart in Android
+A Shopping Carts in Android

 - [ ] Implement tests
 - [ ] Add authentication and authorization